 3. Automobile Accident

 A large number of worker’s compensation claims are the result of an automobile accident involving the use of a company vehicle.
-When this occurs, the injured party has the possibility of filing both for worker’s compensation as well as personal injury for compensation.
+When this occurs, the injured party has the possibility of filing both for worker’s compensation as well as personal injury compensation.

 We’ve all done it, but not necessarily on the job.
 Running into something such as a chair, desk, or piece of equipment can cause significant injuries when the circumstances are wrong.